fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download definition of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files (JSON & CSS).
 Refer each theme with their respective `JavaScript` and `CSS` file names.|

-Now, let's discuss how to install the fusioncharts module via npm.
+Now, let's discuss how to install the `fusioncharts` module via **npm**.
 The fusioncharts package contains files for all charts and widgets and only two map definition files, for the **World map** and the **USA map**.

-This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the angularjs-Fusioncharts wrapper.
+This section outlines the steps to be executed for installing all the node modules via **npm** and rendering charts using the angularjs-Fusioncharts wrapper.

 You can install `angularjs fusioncharts` wrapper using any of the following steps: